TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 West Virginia Stats and Trends

-- The Mountaineers have been underdogs by 5 points or more once this season and covered the spread.
+- The Mountaineers covered the spread in their only game when underdogs by 4.5 points or more.

-- West Virginia's games this year have gone over the total in two out of six opportunities (33.3%).
+- West Virginia's games this season have gone over the total in two out of six opportunities (33.3%).

 - The Mountaineers collect 70.5 fewer yards per game (374.7) than the Horned Frogs allow per outing (445.2).

-- The Mountaineers have turned the ball over two more times (10 total) than the Horned Frogs have forced a turnover (8) this season.
+- This year the Mountaineers have turned the ball over 10 times, two more than the Horned Frogs' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.